Skip to content

 What is the backgammon Jacoby rule?

 The Jacoby rule is another optional rule in backgammon, but it is more common among games in money play.
 This rule was promoted by Oswald Jacoby and was named after him.
 The idea behind this rule is to avoid a time-consuming backgammon game by waiting for one player to get a gammon rather than doubling for a single point.
 The Jacoby rule states that gammons and backgammons will not give the extra points if a double has not been accepted by your opponent.
-The Jacoby rule is a rule used in tournaments to keep the game interesting.
+The Jacoby rule is a rule that is typically used in money play to keep the game interesting.

 How do automatic doubles work in backgammon?